 Well, wasn’t that strange?
 Half a week of mayhem all because it snowed for a few days.
 This is especially odd in Scotland where our normal position is to sneer at the ‘Soft Southerners’ who get their knickers in a knot over a bit of bad weather.

 It didn’t take long to slither down-hill from ‘ooh, this is pretty’ to a state of panic and frustration.
 Jobs abandoned, kids gone feral, grown-ups fighting over the last loaf in the supermarket – just goes to show how fragile civilization really is.
+It’s a good thing we give so much importance on furnace maintenance and all the heating systems in our homes.
+It was a bit scary but at least we were comfortable indoors.

 There were some upsides to this enforced national sock-draw sorting session.
 In this house, we expanded our culinary horizons.
 Odd really, when fresh food was impossible to come by, but being unable to shop we were forced to explore the dark depth of the freezer.
 All manner of mysterious left-overs and weird things in breadcrumbs found themselves onto our plates.
 We even got the breadmaker off the shelf and back into commission.